Becoming You With Julie

 • Sweet peas: Stir in fresh or thawed peas for a pop of sweetness.

-Pair this simple pico with my air-fryer bean taquitos, vegan nacho bowl recipe, jalapeno sauce recipe, or these vegan Instant Pot refried beans for a delicious side.
-And it makes a delicious topping on this loaded sweet potato fries recipe or even these foil potatoes on the grill!
+Homemade pico de gallo makes a delicious topping on my loaded sweet potato fries recipe or even these foil potatoes on the grill.

 Storage